-Sexism in the movie and television industry is continuing to become more prevalent than never.
-According to Australian Council, Woman in Theatre (2012), recent studies shows women are however experiencing sexism through gender pay gaps, lack of recognition and reward.
+Sexism in the movie and television industry is continuing to become more prevalent than ever.
+According to Australian Council, Woman in Theatre (2012), recent studies shows women are however experiencing sexism through gender pay gaps and a lack of recognition and reward.

 Patricia Arquette’s Oscars Speech

 “To every woman who gave birth, to every taxpayer and citizen of this nation, we have fought for everybody else’s equal rights.
 It’s time to have wage equality once and for all.
 And equal rights for women in the United States of America,” she said.